-With just a week to go until the midterm election, the nation is awash in attack ads, rallies, and campaign lawn signs.
+The nation is awash in attack ads, rallies, and campaign lawn signs.
 The point of it all, of course, is to secure a win (and ensure the other guy or gal loses).
 So how do campaigns know which messages and modes of communications will work best?
-And what can recent elections tell us about how the electorate will behave in 2018 and years to come?
+And what can recent elections tell us about how the electorate will behave in years to come?
 Scouted brings you a collection of books that take you inside the decision-making (and drama) that drive our elections.
 Read these, and you’ll be a bonafide expert in political posturing — and perhaps even ready to run a campaign of your own — in no time.

 Does it ever feel like the campaign messages flooding into your inbox and mailbox are custom-made to target you?
 That’s because they are.
 Sasha Issenberg pulls the curtain back on the data-driven (and scarily accurate) tactics driving the modern campaign.